-Please pay particular attention to the updated Parental Responsibilities and Parents as Partners Code of Conduct section on Page 24.
+Please pay particular attention to the Role of Parents section on Page 26.
 It is our expectation that every parent and guardian will partner with us in the fulfillment of our Christ-centered mission.
 Behavior that undermines our mission will not be tolerated.